XPav/jtoanalysis/readme.md

 ### Force
 * Instinctive Aim with no Special Attack (done)

+### Talents
-* Battle Meditation with no generics
+* Outmanuever with no Front Arc (done)

+## Useless upgrades not done yet

 ### Talent
-* Juke with no evade
+* Juke with no evade? (hard to implement because more than once way to get evade without action)
 * Squad Leader when already have coordinate

 ### Modification
-* Targeting computer when already has a Lock
+* Targeting computer when already has a Lock action

+### Sensor slot
+* FCS with no Lock

 ### Crew
-* Sabine with no bombs in the list (annoying)
 * Ketsu with no Tractor
 * Jabba with no illicits